 For businesses running SuiteCommerce or BigCommerce storefronts connected to NetSuite, this creates a complete order-to-ship automation chain:

 You can also configure automatic invoice creation triggered by fulfillment.
-This requires custom workflows in NetSuite or using an iPaaS connector like Nova Module that supports billing automation.
+This requires custom workflows in NetSuite or an iPaaS connector like Nova Module that supports billing automation.

 Before processing live orders, run test transactions to verify the complete round-trip sync.
 Catching configuration issues in testing prevents fulfillment delays later.

-Labels won't create:
+Labels will not create:

 Orders not syncing: